 She changes her hairstyle weekly.

-Use the classics: Pull a famous quote from Shakespeare, or a
+Pull a famous quote from Shakespeare, or a classic love or engagement poem.

 This is from Robert Frost and is really fitting for any engagement: